infamous-flu/HAI-Template/README.md

 # Voice Chat Interface

-A retro-styled voice chat interface that uses OpenAI's APIs for speech-to-text, language processing, and text-to-speech conversion.
+A voice chat interface that uses OpenAI's APIs for speech-to-text, language processing, and text-to-speech conversion.

 ## Overview